nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 </logger>
 ```

-**Ways to adjust logging:**

-**Environment variable LOG_LEVEL:** This enviroment variable influences the default logging threshold in the container's startup scripts.
-For example, setting `LOG_LEVEL=DEBUG` will make the entrypoint scripts log debug information.

-**Editing logback.xml:** You can mount a custom logback.xml or use an environment variable to override it.
+**Ways to adjust logging in the application:** You can mount a custom `logback.xml` or use an environment variable to override it.
 Specifically, the container supports:

 - `LOGBACK_CONFIG_B64`: Base64-encoded custom `logback.xml` content.
 If you set this, on startup the container will decode it and replace the `/var/opt/harmony-ap/etc/logback.xml`.
 - `LOGBACK_CONFIG_PATH`: Alternatively, you could mount a file and point this variable to it, if not using the default path.